tomrijntjes/tomrijntjes.github.io/07-please-reinvent-the-wheel.md

 2. software development in our organization is stifled by bureaucracy.
 We'd like to decentralize so it becomes possible to innovate.

 Paraphrasing:
-1. we want a homogenous software landscape
+1. we want a more homogenous software landscape
-2. we want a heterogenous software landscape
+2. we want a more heterogenous software landscape

 This tension field is ubiquitous and I'm still trying to make sense of it.